robedi/PowerShell/AUTOMATINGUPGRADES.md

 Below is a breakdown of how each part of the script works:

 ---
+### **Note**
+   - If you use a network share for storing backups, make sure to add the Octopus Deploy computer account to the network share with Full Control permissions.
+   - Test the upgrade process, using this script, on a test instance or server.
+After successful testing, perform the upgrade process on the main instance.
+   - If you need to verify that Octopus Deploy is working as expected, comment out the function `Set-OctopusOutOfMaintenanceMode` (line 276) to prevent automatic disabling of the maintenance mode.
+   - The module SqlServer will be installed and imported, if it is not present on the Octopus Deploy server.
+This is required to backup the database.

 ### 1. **Setup Configuration**
 Several variables are set at the beginning of the script.
 You'll need to replace placeholders with actual values for your environment.